The Whole Being Athlete Program

 Natasha Hastings

 Natasha Hastings is an American track and field sprinter, running the 400-meter and 4×400 meter events.
 She is a two-time Olympian and two-time Gold medalist.
-She is the mother of a 3-year-old little boy, Liam, and is working on her Master’s degree in Clinical Mental Health at the University of South Carolina.
+She is the mother of a 3-year-old little boy, Liam, and is a practicing mental health clinician after completing her Master’s Degree in Clinical Mental Health at the University of South Carolina.

 Cat Salladin

-Cat Salladin is a swimmer for Rutgers University where she earned her Bachelor’s degree in Social Work and is currently working to earn her MSW degree.
+Cat Salladin is a former swimmer for Rutgers University where she earned her Bachelor’s degree in Social Work and her MSW degree.
 She is a former U.S. National Team member for Open Water swimming and was a member of the 2017 World Championships team where she competed in the 25-kilometer event.
 Following her stint on the National Team, she suffered a career-altering injury and severe overtraining syndrome, both of which greatly affected her mental health and relationship to the sport of swimming.

 Through her experience in swimming and in life, she has gained immense passion for mental health, specifically athletes’ mental health.
 She has experience as a Campus Captain for The Hidden Opponent, a student speaker and advocate for the Release Recovery Foundation, and as a social worker planning for a career in the mental health field.
 She enjoys using her passion for storytelling, poetry, and speaking as a way to spread awareness for mental health and fight the stigma, specifically in the arena of athletics.